 A Patterson Teen Center was established to provide youth access to mental health prevention, intervention, and treatment services.
 Teen center staff created a volunteer recruitment list for outreach events and recruited 100 community members to participate in youth activities.
-The project was fully operational during FY 12-13 and data collection tools were refined and utilized.

 - A total of 370 youth (unduplicated count) participated at the Teen Center - A total of 107 youth participated in "Tuesday Teen Talks" - 39 youth received tutoring and homework assistance - 96% (27) of parents reported that participating in this program is good for their child